ManiVaultStudio/SimianViewerPlugin/README.md

 ## Installers

-Installer executables can be downloaded from the [Cytosplore website](https://viewer.cytosplore.org/).
+Installer executables can soon be downloaded from the [Cytosplore website](https://viewer.cytosplore.org/).

 ## Publications